sslab-gatech/winnie/docs/walkthrough.md

 `afl-fuzz -i in -o out -t 1000 -I 1000 -- -bbfile basicblocks.bb -- -harness harness.dll -no_minidumps -- toy_example.exe @@`

-You should see this screen pop up if successfful:
+You should see this screen pop up if successful:

 ![winnieWorking.png](./winnieWorking.png)